joseasoler/tradergen/FEATURES.md

   * Orbital traders with the prospector specialization may also have some gemstones in stock.

 * **[MorrowRim - Just the Kwama](https://steamcommunity.com/sharedfiles/filedetails/?id=2108009219):** If Vanilla Factions Expanded - Insectoids is also loaded, bio-engineering supplier specializations will also have items and creatures from this mod.

+* **[pphhyy Sanguinary Animals](https://steamcommunity.com/sharedfiles/filedetails/?id=2923829125):** If Biotech is loaded, orbital traders with the bloodfeeder specialization will have some blood scarabs and LeSang fried eggs.

 * **[Remedies](https://steamcommunity.com/sharedfiles/filedetails/?id=2466826996):** Traders with the medicine specialization will have some poison ivy leaves in stock.